-490 Evidence that the Measured PRO is Responsive to Intervention
+Evidence that the Measured PRO is Responsive to Intervention

-Recommendations 3-45.
+Recommendations 3-4.

-- 3. The NQF criterion and guidance regarding evidence should require identification of the causal pathway linking the relevant PRO and healthcare-structures;, (processes, interventions, or services); intermediate outcomes; and outcomes (i.e., process outcome). - 4.
-NQF should consider applying the existing criterion and guidance regarding evidence for a process performance measure to health outcome performance measures, including PRO-PMs i.e., a systematic assessment and grading of the quantity, quality, and consistency of the body of empirical evidence that at least one of the identified healthcare structures, processes, interventions, or services influences the PROoutcome.
+- 3. NQF should consider adding a criterion or guidance related to evidence to require identification of the causal pathway linking the relevant structures; (processes, interventions, or services); intermediate outcomes; and health outcomes. - 4.
+NQF should consider applying the existing criterion and guidance regarding evidence for a process performance measure to health outcome performance measures, including PRO-PMs i.e., a systematic assessment and grading of the quantity, quality, and consistency of the body of empirical evidence that at least one of the identified healthcare structures, processes, interventions, or services influences the outcome.